Pirates vs. Phillies Player Props Betting Odds

 Schwarber Stats

-- Kyle Schwarber has collected 71 hits with 13 doubles, a triple, 27 home runs and 70 walks.
-He has driven in 64 runs.
+- Kyle Schwarber has put up 71 hits with 13 doubles, a triple, 27 home runs and 73 walks.
+He has driven in 65 runs.

 Schwarber Recent Games